adgut1509/ProjektZaliczeniowy/docs/parent4/UGchild1/index.md

 has_children: true
 ---

-How to open Trados files in MemoQ
+How to open Trados files in MemoQ Translator Pro 9.10